Khan’s Khans and ‘the politics of accountability’

 Hanan said that he appeared before NAB and explained that the information about procurement of medicine by the KP health department during the last five years was totally incorrect.
 He added that it was on Atif Khan's insistence the company decided not to do any business with the KP during his tenure as provincial minister.

-Aleem Khan, the senior minister Punjab government, when contacted, confirmed to The News that he was issued three notices by the NAB Lahore after the General Elections and before the formation of the new government in the province.
+Aleem Khan, the senior minister Punjab government, when contacted confirmed to The News that he was issued three notices by NAB Lahore after the General Elections and before the formation of the new government in the province.
 He said that these notices were issued to him on 31st of July, 7th and 13th of August.
-However, after the formation of the government and following his induction in the Punjab cabinet, there is complete silence on the part of NAB Lahore.
+However, after the formation of the government and following his induction in the Punjab cabinet there is complete silence on part of NAB Lahore.

 "What raises suspicions is the fact that a senior NAB official personally told different newsmen during the last few days that Aleem Khan had ‘failed to justify the means’ to buy his London flats and other properties in Dubai.